PubInv/ventmon-ventilator-inline-test-monitor/doc/UserManaul.md

 The simplest way to use the VentMon is to use our public data lake, which logs data for you on a server hosted by Public Invention and its volunteers (Geoff Mulligan.)
-This produces a live, real-time display modelled on what clinicians like to see.
+This produces a live, real-time display modeled on what clinicians like to see.
 This approach currently offers no privacy; anyone can look at any of the data in the data lake.
 If you don't want your data to be visible, don't attach an ethernet cable to the VentMon.

 The data lake records data indefinitely in a log file named after your IP address.
 This, and any other data logs, can be accessed by going to the [VentMon Data Lake](http://ventmon.coslabs.com/).
 From there, you can see your raw PIRDS data.
-By clicking on one of the links such as that of [Robert L. Read's Ventmon](http://ventmon.coslabs.com/breath_plot?i=136.49.35.13), you can see live plots of differential pressure, flow, volume, and other parameters that are clinically important.
+By clicking on one of the links such as that of [Robert L. Read's personal Ventmon](http://ventmon.coslabs.com/breath_plot?i=136.49.35.13), you can see live plots of differential pressure, flow, volume, and other parameters that are clinically important.
 For each parameter, you can set high and low "alarm limits".
-These will turn red when you are outside of this sepcified range, and will be blue while you are inside it.
+These will turn red when ventilator behavior is outside of this sepcified range, and will be blue while you are inside it.
 (You will want to discover you own IP address, which may change occasionally depending on your internet service provider, to find the Breath Plot of your own device.)